 "Hand tools should be constructed in such a way that their separation or fragmentation resulting from the detonation of an AP blast-mine incident is reduced to a minimum.
 Hand tools should be designed to be used at a low angle to the ground and should provide adequate stand-off from an anticipated point of detonation."

-The IMAS requirement for compliance is weighted using the terms "shall" and "should".
-When "shall" is used, all IMAS compliant demining groups must do what is written.
-When "should" is written, IMAS compliant demining groups should do what is recommended unless they have a good reason not to.
+The IMAS requirement for compliance is weighted using the terms 'shall' and 'should'.
+When 'shall' is used, all IMAS compliant demining groups must do what is written.
+When 'should' is written, IMAS compliant demining groups should do what is recommended unless they have a good reason not to.
 This weighting means that demining groups do not have to take note of the advice about blast-resistant hand-tools, and many do not.

-2) The use of "prodders" in demining
+2) The use of 'prodders' in demining

-As far as I am aware, no professional deminers clear ground using prodding as a clearance technique (some include it as an emergency method to use when checking the ground around a victim who must be rapidly extracted from a hazardous area).
+As far as I am aware, no professional deminers clear ground using prodding as a search technique (some include it as an emergency method to use when checking the ground around a victim who must be rapidly extracted from a hazardous area).
 It is not widely used because it is impossible to prod to the required depth (even in sand).
 See Statistical Analysis and Experiments in Manual Demining, J.Trevelyan, UWA.
 2003 http://www.mech.uwa.edu.au/jpt/demining/reports/Trevelyan%20EUDEM-SCOT2003%20030618.pdf